 6. Missing the Most Common High-Touch Points

-Even well-trained teams miss certain high-touch areas.
-These include:
+Even well-trained teams miss common high-touch areas such as:

 7. Using the Wrong Chemical for the Wrong Job

-Many teams choose multi-purpose sprays for every task because they save time.
-However, confusion around general purpose vs multipurpose cleaners often leads to ineffective cleaning or increased risk.
+Many teams rely on one multi-purpose spray for everything.
+However, confusion around general purpose vs multipurpose cleaners often leads to ineffective cleaning or unnecessary risk.

 Care homes must choose chemicals that match both the task and the environment.
-For example:
+Chlorine disinfectants, neutral cleaners, heavy-duty detergents, and specialist sanitisers all have different roles.

 8. Cleaning Instead of Deep Cleaning

 Daily cleaning removes visible dirt.
-However, deep cleaning tackles buildup in places staff rarely reach.
-Many care homes delay deep cleans until auditors visit or residents complain.
-Unfortunately, this approach creates long-term issues.
-Dirt hardens in corners, equipment deteriorates, and routine hygiene becomes harder to maintain.
+Deep cleaning tackles the buildup in places staff rarely reach.
+Many homes delay deep cleans until inspections approach or complaints arise.

 9. Ignoring the True Cost of Poor Cleaning

-Poor care home cleaning does more than create inconvenience.
-It increases infection risk, damages flooring, shortens equipment lifespan, and increases staff sickness.
-Furthermore, care homes spend more time fixing problems than preventing them.
+Poor cleaning increases infection risk, damages flooring, shortens equipment lifespan, and increases staff sickness.
+Homes often spend more fixing problems than preventing them.

 A detailed explanation of the costly truth behind poor cleaning shows how small improvements create major savings.